 When are prisoners arraigned?

-The City of Grand Prairie assigns a monetary value for time spent in jail for a City of Grand Prairie Class C misdemeanor ticket or warrant.
+The City of Grand Prairie assigns a monetary value for time spent in the detention center for a City of Grand Prairie Class C misdemeanor ticket or warrant.
 A municipal judge determines jail credit as regulated by state law.
 Typically, prisoners receive $100 for every 24 hours spent in jail.

-No, jail credit only applies to City of Grand Prairie Class C misdemeanors where a plea of guilty or no contest has been entered.
+No, detention center credit only applies to City of Grand Prairie Class C misdemeanors where a plea of guilty or no contest has been entered.

 When may I visit a prisoner?